Gnashq/Gnashq.github.io/_pages/about.md

 - *09.2016 - 06.2020*, Undergraduate, North China Electric Power University, Beijing, China.

 # 📚 Invited Talks
-- *28.11.2024*, "Modelling and Control of Sequence-Decomposed Grid-Forming IBRs with CHIL Validation", RT24 UK | OPAL-RT’s Regional Conference on Power Systems and Power Electronics Real-Time Simulation in Edinburgh
+- *28.11.2024*, "Modelling and Control of Sequence-Decomposed Grid-Forming IBRs with CHIL Validation", RT24-UK OPAL-RT’s Regional Conference on Power Systems and Power Electronics Real-Time Simulation in Edinburgh
 - *25.10.2024*, "Modelling, Stability Analysis, and Control Design of Grid-Forming Inverter-Based Resources", NESO's visit at the University of Warwick
 - *04.09.2024*, "Modelling, Stability Analysis, and Control Design of Sequence-Decomposed Grid-Forming Inverters", Masterclass on Real-Time Hardware-in-the-Loop Experiments for Grid Integration of Offshore Renewable Energy Systems, hosted by the supergen Offshore Renewable Energy(ORE) Hub at the University of Warwick
 - *19.07.2024*, "Small-Signal Stability Analysis of Sequence-Decomposed Inverter-Based Resources", OPAL-RT TECHNOLOGIES workshop at Imperial College London